 If a woman isn’t showing her face in a single photo on her dating profile, you’re almost certainly dealing with a fake.
 There’s a small possibility that she has a facial deformity or injury she’s embarrassed to broadcast about herself, but, even then, are you interested in dating an older woman who doesn’t have the confidence to own her differences?

 There are a number of ways you can tell if a woman has used Photoshop to trick guys on dating sites to talk to them.
 First, look at their curves.
 Are the objects behind the woman stretched?
 If so, chances are she has digitally enhanced the size of something.
+These photos will only turn off potential matches.

 Second, zoom in on her face.
 If you see clear pixel splotches, she’s definitely used an airbrush effect on her skin.
 Often, women who do this are still attractive in person, but do you really want to pursue someone who is trying to deceit you before she even meets you?

 The profiles that do this are probably real – you won’t be dealing with a catfish or a bot with this, but what you will be dealing with is someone incredibly superficial, self-conscious, and probably pretty basic.
+But then again, filters are a common way for women to fend off racism in online dating.

-If a photo looks like it’s been layered 3+ times with different filters, you can’t trust what you’re looking at.
+Either way, a photo looks like it’s been layered 3+ times with different filters, you can’t trust what you’re looking at.
 One filter puts a lens over a photo, and any more than that actually disfigure and disguise what the actual person looks like.

 This kind of technique actually forces your brain to create the image of the person – and often, your brain is going to create what you want to see.